chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 It is also possible to view a list of all products and barcodes.
 To access this list, go to :menuselection:`Inventory --> Configuration --> Settings`.
-Under the :guilabel:`Barcode` heading, click on the :guilabel:`Configure Product Barcodes` button.
-Enter the 14-digit GTIN into the :guilabel:`Barcode` column, then click :guilabel:`Save`.
+Under the :guilabel:`Barcode` heading, click on the :guilabel:`Configure Product Barcodes` button under the :guilabel:`Barcode Scanner` section.
+Enter the 14-digit GTIN into the
+:guilabel:`Barcode` column, then click :guilabel:`Save`.

 .. image:: gs1_nomenclature/product-barcodes-page.png